wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Abstract/Morphogenesis/Morphogenetic Fields.md

 I.e. Each **spatial point** and **temporal point** in a domain is mapped to a corresponding "[[#Operators|operator]]".
 	Operators can create or annihilate particles at specific points in space-time.
 ##### Field Quantization
+Quantization refers to the process of constraining a field to have discrete energy levels.
+	This is analogous to how an electron in an atom can only occupy specific energy levels.

 In classical physics, fields are functions that map each point in space (or space-time) to a specific value.

-Field Quantization Refers to the process in quantum field theory where fields are treated not just as classical functions that assign values to points in space-time, but as entities (i.e. operators) that can create and annihilate particles.
+Field Quantization refers to the process in quantum field theory where fields are treated not just as classical functions that assign values to points in space-time, but as entities (i.e. operators) that can create and annihilate particles.
 	Fields are quantized, meaning that the field values at each point in space-time can be thought of as operators that create or annihilate particles.
 		In quantum field theory, these fields are extended to incorporate quantum mechanics.
 			 Each field has an associated particle type, and the field values are treated as operators.
 				 This means that the value of the field at each point in space-time is mapped to an operator, rather than a scalar, vector, etc.

+The field (i.e. function that takes spatial and temporal points) $\LARGE \hat{\phi}$​ **maps space-time points to operators**.
 ###### Operators
-Operators are mathematical objects that act on the state of a quantum field.
+[[Mapping#Operators as a Subset of Transformations|Operators]] are mathematical objects that act on the state of a quantum field.
 	When applied, they can change the number of particles in that state.
 		They are used to describe the creation and annihilation of particles.
 			- **Creation Operator**: Adds a particle to the field.